abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/XGboost Algo/XGBoost (eXtreme Gradient Boosting).md

    - Train a new decision tree to predict these residuals.
    - Add this new tree to the ensemble, scaled by a learning rate.

-3. **Feature Importance**: XGBoost provides a measure of feature importance, helping identify which variables are most influential in making predictions.
+3. **Feature Importance**: By calculating a feature importance score, XGBoost makes it easier to determine which factors have the most bearing on prediction accuracy.

-4. **Regularization**: It uses both L1 and L2 regularization to prevent overfitting and improve generalization .
+4. **Regularization**: To better generalize and avoid overfitting, it makes use of both L1 and L2 regularization.

 ## Real-Life Applications: